tacobayle/vmwAviControllerFromTemplate/README.md

 ## Use the the terraform script to:
 - Create a new folder within v-center
-- Spin up n Avi Controller in the network name called var.networkMgt
+- Spin up n Avi Controller (DHCP or static IP)

 ## Run the terraform:
 - to apply the plan